-Tag archive for: portrait
+Tag Archive for: portrait

-Every five years, a new dean’s office team, composed of associate deans and special advisors, is appointed by the dean to represent him or her in carrying out specific tasks.
+Every five years, a new dean’s office team—composed of associate deans and special advisors—is appointed by the dean to represent him or her in carrying out specific tasks.
 This year, Professor Maurice Hayot was appointed Special Advisor for Digital Health and Innovation in Digital Education.

 Read his interview here: learn about his background and the projects he hopes to implement as part of his role!

-You have been appointed “Digital Health and Digital Education Innovation Coordinator” by Dean Prof. Isabelle Laffont.
+You have been appointed “Special Advisor for Digital Health and Innovation in Digital Education” by the Dean, Prof. Isabelle Laffont.
 Could you tell us about your background and your area of expertise?

 How do you plan to balance your duties as a project manager with your other professional responsibilities?